Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 When trading from a smart contract, the most important thing to keep in mind is that access to an external price source is required.
 Without this, trades can be frontrun for considerable loss.

-Note:  The swap examples are not production ready code, and are implemented in a simplistic manner for the purpose of learning.
+**Note:**  The swap examples are not production ready code, and are implemented in a simplistic manner for the purpose of learning.

-## Setting up the contract
+## Set Up the Contract

 Declare the solidity version used to compile the contract, and `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature used when executing a swap.